racket/racket/racket/src/cs/README.txt

-The implementation of Racket on Chez Scheme (Racket CS) in this directory is organized into two layers:
+The implementation of Racket CS (Racket on Chez Scheme) in this directory is organized into two layers:

  * The immediate directory contains Scheme sources to implement Racket